-At least that’s what researchers at UCLA’s Center on Everyday Lives and Families (CELF) discovered when they explored in real time the relationship between 32 California families and the thousands of objects in their homes.
-The resulting book, “Life at Home in The Twenty-First Century,” is a rare look at how middle-class Americans use the space in their homes and interact with the things they accumulate over a lifetime.
+UCLA’s Center on Everyday Lives and Families (CELF) explored in real time the relationship between 32 California families and the objects in their homes.
+The resulting book, "Life at Home in the Twenty-First Century," is a landmark look at how middle-class Americans use the space in their homes and interact with the things they accumulate over a lifetime.

 Related: Tiny Change, Big Impact: Organize a Small Closet in a Weekend (video)

-It turns out that clutter has a profound affect on our mood and self-esteem.
+It turns out that clutter profoundly affects our mood and self-esteem.
 CELF’s anthropologists, social scientists, and archaeologists found:

-- A link between high cortisol (stress hormone) levels in female home owners and a high density of household objects.
+- There's a link between high cortisol levels in female homeowners and a high density of household objects.
 The more stuff, the more stress women feel.
 Men, on the other hand, don’t seem bothered by mess, which accounts for tensions between tidy wives and their clutter bug hubbies.

 - Women associate a tidy home with a happy and successful family.
 The more dishes that pile up in the sink, the more anxious women feel.

 - Even families that want to reduce clutter often are emotionally paralyzed when it comes to sorting and pitching objects.
 They either can’t break sentimental attachments to objects or believe their things have hidden monetary value.